IshitaG-2002IGK/springboot-rest-api/README.md

 Test base basic REST api in the browser:
        http://localhost:8080/

-The below json format is depicted:
+The below json format is depicted: -- default (on running)
 ```json
 {
     "one": "two",